rtmigo/xrandom_dart/README.md

 ### `nextInt32()` and `nextInt64()`

 These methods return the raw output of the generator.
-Depending on the algorithm, this is a number consisting of either 32 random bits or 64 random bits.
+Depending on the algorithm, the output is a number consisting of either 32 random bits or 64 random bits.

 Xrandom automatically concatenates 32-bit numbers into 64-bit ones, and vice versa.
 Therefore, both methods work for all classes.